Workout guide

 • Protect your technique first.
 A fast stroke rate only helps if posture and sequencing stay clean — shorten the piece before you shorten the rest.

 • Treat rest days as training.
-Back-to-back hard erg days blunt the adaptations you are chasing; space sessions so each one can be honest effort.
+Back-to-back hard rowing days blunt the adaptations you are chasing; space sessions so each one can be honest effort.

 • Do not rush the bookends.
 The warm-up primes rate changes; the cool-down clears lactate.
 Both are short — skipping them is false economy.